-There are indeed different opinions on the issue of sealing black hone granite, but there is a unanimous consensus about the fact that it presents maintenance issues.
-You just experienced one!...
+That duly said, there are indeed different opinions on the practicality of hone-finished black "granite-, but there seems to be a unanimous consensus about the fact that it presents maintenance issues.
+And rightly so, I must add.

 The problem with honed black granite is that it is not, well â€l black any more!
 Most black stones are but an optical illusion: they become black only when highly polished, or when wet.
 (See the back of your slab to see the real color of your stone!)
 As you take gloss off the stone surface (and honing does just that) you lose depth of color and the stone turns gray; but when you wet it ... here it is black again!
 As you spill oily liquids, or you simply touch the stone surface with your fingers (perspiration), you're going to have all sorts of dark surface stains that are a terrible eyesore.
 Please notice that I said, surface stains, not imbedded stains.
 In fact, you can clean those stains off (though with lots of labor), while if they were imbedded you would have to poultice them out.
 If you apply an impregnator/sealer to the stone you will not solve your problem one bit: in fact the sealer will only prevent liquids from being absorbed by the stone (which in the case of black honed granite is an unlikely event to begin with), not the staining of its surface.